mrpandey/ccwc/readme.md

 A tool similar to linux command `wc`.
-It tells you the count of bytes, characters, words and lines in a text file (or stdin).
+It tells you the count of bytes, characters, words and newlines in a text file (or stdin).

 This is a solution of [this coding challenge](https://codingchallenges.fyi/challenges/challenge-wc/) by John Crickett.